 This third rule refers to the tendency of modern technology to undermine current law or to render it irrelevant or ineffective.
 I have already mentioned the way in which the photocopier undermines excessive secrecy.
 Doubtless this is why photocopiers are kept under lock and key in the Soviet Union.
 The technology of photographic reproduction and on line linkages reduces the capacity to keep things secret.
 The self same technology that presents the problems of privacy promotes the flow of information that tends to enhance accountability both in the public and private sectors.
 But in the field of informatics, the results can be surprising.
 One case is well known and is called to attention by Professor Jon Bing of Norway.
-A social scientist in Norway sought on-line access, under United States FOI law, to NATO deployments in Norway.
-Such information was a state secret under Norwegian law.
+A social scientist in Norway sought on line access, under United States FOI law, to Nato deployments in Norway.
+Such information was a State secret under Norwegian law.
 The social scientist was prosecuted in Norway.
-Information technology, with its international applications reduces, by transborder data flow, the effective operation of the sovereign laws of domestic jurisdiction.16
+Information technology16, with its international applications reduces, by transborder data flow, the effective operation of the sovereign laws of domestic jurisdiction.
+The People are not always the best judges of their own interests.
+Informed observers have a duty to identify dangers to freedom.